Dawn Fraser, the legendary Australian swimmer, has opened up about the serious fall that landed her in hospital in December last year.

 Following her swimming career, Dawn was named the Australian of the Year.
 She was also inducted into the International Swimming Hall of Fame, made a Member of the Order of the British Empire (MBE), and appointed an Officer of the Order of Australia (AO).

-And in recent years, Dawn was advanced to a Companion of the Order of Australia (AC) in 2018.
-She was the inaugural inductee of the Swimming Australia Hall of Fame in 2022.
+And in recent years, Dawn was advanced to a Companion of the Order of Australia (AC) in 2018, and was the inaugural inductee of the Swimming Australia Hall of Fame in 2022.